 Our suite of top and emerging risks are subject to regular review by senior governance forums.
 In January 2020, our top and emerging risk themes were streamlined to interconnect appropriate thematic risk issues that impact our portfolios and business.
-The themes 'geopolitical risk', 'the credit cycle' and 'economic outlook and capital flows' were merged into a single theme under 'geopolitical and macroeconomic risks'.
-We continue to monitor closely the identified risks and ensure robust management actions are in place, as required.
+The themes 'geopolitical risk', 'the credit cycle' and 'economic outlook The financial impact to the Group of geopolitical risks in Asia is heightened due to the importance and profitability of the region, and Hong Kong in particular.
+We continue to manage carefully our exposures and conduct regular stress tests to assess the resilience of our balance sheet and our capital adequacy.
+These are used to consider our risk appetite and provide insights into our financial stability.